AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Let's test our new completions implementation.
 In a new chat session, type in the question, `What are the most expensive bikes?`.
 This time the AI assistant should respond with "24K Gold Extreme Mountain Bike" priced at $1 million, and some additional information.

-1. Close the web browser and end the process in the terminal by entering `CTRL + C`.
+1. Keep the application running, we'll use this same session in the next exercise.

 <details>
     <summary>Is your application not working or throwing exceptions?
 Click here to compare your code against this example.</summary>